AmadeusITGroup/docu.me/README.md

 * Once the project is imported.
 Select Run > Run Configurations.
 Create a new Java Application.
 * Set the Main class.
 Click on the Search button and select "DocuDemoApplication" from com.docume.main package.
 * Go to Arguments tab and enter the following two arguments:
-  - the full path file location of your swagger yaml file of your API. (ex C:/myproject/documentation/myswagger.yml)
+  - the full path file location of your swagger yaml file of your API (*swagger file path*). (ex C:/myproject/documentation/myswagger.yml)
-  - a boolean value: true indicating that you want to generate examples on the fly by calling your API, false otherwise.
+  - a boolean value (*live example flag*): true indicating that you want to generate examples on the fly by calling your API, false otherwise.
 * Go to Environment > New .
 Enter variable name as "APIKEY" and value with your apikey.
 * Click Apply > Run.